 Make Sure You Are In It for the Long Haul

 Whether you’ve decided to do this full time or part-time, a home-based catering business can be demanding and stressful at times.
-Like running any business, there’s hard work involved so make sure you’ll be dedicated to see it through from beginning to end and willing to go the extra mile for the sake of your business.
+Like running any business, there’s hard work involved.

-The Kind of Skills You’ll Need
+The Kind of Skills You’ll Need For Starting A Catering Business

 You should be able to handle working under pressure and be firm (remember Monica trying to collect payment at the funeral she catered).
 You also need to comfortable interacting with people to build your clientele.